sparabu/eddie2/PRD.md

   - Support for multiple languages (initially English and Korean)
   - Language selection in the settings screen
   - Localized UI elements, error messages, and tooltips
+  - AI responses in the user's selected language ✅
 - **Localization Infrastructure** ✅:
   - Centralized string management using Flutter's intl package
   - Separation of UI code and text content